DanielIrimia87/DanielIrimia87/README.md

 ## 🔍 What I’m Working On

-- 📦 **3D Warehouse Project** — A Babylon.js scene that visualizes warehouse layouts, racks, pallets, and workers using data from Excel files.
+- 📦 **3D Warehouse Project** — A basic scene that visualizes warehouse layouts, racks, pallets, and workers using data from Excel files
 - ⚙️ **QA Automation Scripts** — Testing UI flows for complex apps with dynamic selectors.
 - 🎮 Experimenting with 3D UI ideas and logic-driven environments.